 “A strategic communications process that builds mutually beneficial relationships between organizations and their public.”

-Now, considering the digital divide, there are two types of PR existing today – traditional PR and digital PR.
+Now, considering the digital divide, there are two types of PR digital strategies existing today – traditional PR and digital PR.
 The main idea behind the two remains the same.
 They’re working toward building better relationships between the public and organizations.
-However, the process, tactics and the channels to address the audience differs.
+However, the process, tactics, and channels to address the audience differ.

 Through link building and SEO, an organization can connect to its audience far more effectively.
 Similarly, a virtual landscape gives you an opportunity to reach out to key players – bloggers, influencers and thought leaders.
 Moreover, these key players can usually captivate a bigger, more relevant audience than you’d have expected.

-Despite all this, traditional PR approaches like trade shows and event planning come with their own unique sets of benefits.
+Despite all this, traditional PR strategy plans like trade shows and event planning come with their own unique sets of benefits.
 People can interact directly with products and talk personally with creators or sellers.
 It’s a hands-on experience instead of a virtual one.

 Digital PR is immediate, measurable and increases visibility.
 It may be more specific as compared to the traditional approach.
 After all, you need the ability to address and target the right audience, and therefore, online channels can help you achieve exactly that.